 Low-Carb Chicken Pot Pie in a Cast Iron Skillet

-This cast iron low-carb chicken pot pie uses a cauliflower rice crust and a heavy cream filling thickened with coconut flour — it tastes like pot pie and keeps net carbs under 10g per serving.
+This cast iron low-carb chicken pot pie swaps the crust for cauliflower rice and thickens a heavy cream filling with coconut flour — it still tastes like pot pie, just with net carbs under 10g a serving.

 Cauliflower Crust Alternative